 -- you're going to see on the barrel the caliber, specifically what caliber rifle that is.

-You're sometimes going to see make on there.
+14 You're sometimes going to see make on there.
 So it's a Winchester or a Remington Arms.
-And then usually 15 somewhere on that firearm you'll find the model, 16 case may be.
+And then usually 15 16 somewhere on that firearm you'll find the model, 17 whether it's a Model 700 or, you know, whatever the case may be.
 Several of these firearms didn't have 18 that information.
 So some of them would have the 19